raffi23/raffi23/README.md

 I am a Senior Frontend Developer with a passion for animating the web.

 - I work remotely in Dubai.
-- I have recently started a software company rhymecode you can visit the website [here].
+- I have recently started a software company called [rhymecode].

 ## Tools I use